jessequiroga/gatsby-blog/content/stash/a-learning-culture/index.md

 date: '2019-07-31'
 ---

 Developing an environment in which you and your team are consistently sharing and learning new things is crucial to surviving in the fast-paced world we find ourselves in.
-According to [HackerRank’s 2019 Developer Skills Report](http://hr.gs/frmlyn) professional growth is the factor that matters most to developers when looking for a new job.
+According to [HackerRank’s 2019 Developer Skills Report](http://hr.gs/frmlyn) a learning culture is the number one criterion for developers who are job hunting.

 > “The most important factors for developers, across all job levels and functions, was the opportunity for professional growth and work-life balance.”